LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 Being a superset of Prolog, Logtalk inherits its nomenclature.
-But Logtalk also aims to fix several Prolog shortcomings, thus introducing new concepts or refining existing Prolog concepts.
+But Logtalk also aims to fix several Prolog shortcomings, thus introducing new concepts and refining existing Prolog concepts.
 Logtalk object-oriented nature also introduces names and concepts that are not common when discussing logic programming semantics.
 We mention here the most relevant ones, notably those where semantics or common practice differ.
 Further details can be